BibeshT-TXST/BibeshT-TXST/README.md

 At work, I'm part of the Texas State University Libraries Systems Team.
 I build full-stack features, write unit and integration tests, set up CI/CD pipelines to university RHEL servers, and add observability metrics in a real production environment.

-Outside of work, I focus on applied ML and health tech.
-Right now I'm drawn to **secure inference** i.e. how clinical AI can be practical and trustworthy at the same time.
+Outside of work, I focus on inference architectures and backend.
+Right now I'm drawn to **secure inference** specifically.

 ## Activity